hmz42/SRS/README.md

 #### 3.2 Error Handling
 - Provision of informative and user-friendly error messages for invalid inputs or system errors.
-- Error messages guide users on issue resolution.

 ### 4. Reliability Requirements

 #### 4.1 System Uptime
-- Strive for 99.9% uptime with allowances for routine maintenance.
 - Advance communication of scheduled maintenance to users.

 #### 4.2 Data Integrity